 The calculation of OOE involves integrating three fundamental components: Availability, Performance Efficiency, and Quality Rate.

 a) Availability: This metric measures the percentage of time an asset or equipment is available and fully operational when needed.
+Modern asset management software can automatically track this data.
 The availability is calculated using the formula:

 Availability = (Total Operating Time – Downtime) / Total Operating Time